razor-network/governance/Readme.md

 - The power metric used should be uniform.
 - The collection must pass designated tests.

+**Note**: Proposals can request the addition or removal of a single collection at a time.

 ### Parameters

 Governance can propose changes to the Razor Network parameters based on votes.
 All parameters are crucial for the protocol and are available in the JSON file located at [mainnet/parameters.json](https://github.com/razor-network/parameters/blob/main/mainnet/parameters.json) in the parameters repository.